freghar/template/features/Custom_Factions/README.md

 5. remove other unwanted saved changes like face/voice or facewear along with lines removing player-customized one (`removeGoggles`), leaving only the modifications you want to perform
-6. add the class name to `classes.txt` inside the loadouts subfolder (see below)
+6. add the class name to `classes.txt` inside the "loadouts" subfolder
 7. all done! .. remember to post-process (`this` to `_this`) any newly inserted loadouts or loadout updates